Eugene Pallette: Later life

-In 1946, convinced that there was going to be a "world blow-up" by atomic bombs, the hawkish Pallette received considerable publicity when he set up a "mountain fortress" on a 3500 acre ranch near Imnaha, Oregon, as a hideaway from universal catastrophe.
-The "fortress" reportedly was stocked with a sizable herd of prize cattle, enormous supplies of food, and had its own canning plant and lumber mill.
+In 1946, convinced that a "world blow-up" by atomic bombs was coming, the hawkish Pallette received considerable publicity when he set up a "mountain fortress" on a 3500 acre ranch near Imnaha, Oregon, as a hideaway from universal catastrophe.
+The "fortress" reportedly was stocked with a sizable herd of prized cattle and enormous supplies of food and had its own canning plant and lumber mill.

 When the "blow-up" he anticipated failed to materialize after two years, he began disposing of the Oregon ranch and returned to Los Angeles and his movie colony friends.
 He never appeared in another movie, however.

 Eugene Pallette died at age 65 in 1954 from throat cancer at his apartment, 10835 Wilshire Boulevard, in Los Angeles.
 His wife, Marjorie, and his sister, Beulah Phelps, were at his side.
 Private funeral services were conducted on Saturday, September 4, 1954, at the Armstrong Family Mortuary.
-His cremated remains are interred in an unmarked grave behind the monument of his parents at Green Lawn Cemetery in Grenola, Kansas.

 He has a star on the Hollywood Walk of Fame at 6702 Hollywood Boulevard for his contribution to motion pictures.